I am an award-winning graphics and data journalist that covers the news with code, data and design.

 For the past six years I have been using data and visuals to craft narratives at local, national and international news outlets.
 But I also love to teach and share my love for data and journalism at conferences around the world.

 I am originally from Delhi, India, but have studied in New York, and worked in Florida, Wisconsin, Delhi and Singapore.
-Currently, I work on the graphics team at Reuters in Singapore, reporting about Asia.

 My work has won several journalism and design awards including those at the Data Journalism Awards, Society of News Design and Malofiej International Infographic Awards.